Royal Mail: First-class stamp price hike to £1.25 in October

-First-class stamps rise again from 2 October 2023
+First-class stamps to rise again from 7 October 2024 but Second-class remains at 85p

-It’s the second round of stamp price hikes we’ve seen this year as the Royal Mail continues to overcome cost pressures and economic challenges.
+This Autumn we’re set to see the fourth round of stamp price hikes this year as the Royal Mail continues to overcome cost pressures and economic challenges.

 Here, we explain how much stamps will cost from October and ways to beat the hike.